isc-projects/kea/doc/sphinx/kea-messages.rst

 Logged at debug log level 40.
 This is a debug message output just before the specified library is loaded.
-If the action is successfully, it will be followed by the HOOKS_LIBRARY_LOADED informational message.
+If the action is successful, it will be followed by the HOOKS_LIBRARY_LOADED informational message.

 HOOKS_LIBRARY_MULTI_THREADING_COMPATIBLE